RhysTheaker/Clay-Pigeon-Shooting/README.md

 * Introduce a parabolic trajectory to simulate real life objects.
 * Have a separate mode where multiple clay pigeons can be released at once.
 * Have additional objects that can be targeted.
+* Include an annimation for when the clay pigeon has been hit.
+* Maybe include some background music whilst the game is being played
+* Leaderboard?